Requirements to Study Abroad

 - Must get prior approval from the Director of Study Abroad at least one semester prior to application

-- Non-Clark programs in the semester must be in locations where Clark does not have an approved program
+- Non-Clark programs in the semester must be in locations where Clark does not already have an approved program